abruzzi/react-application-is-not-a-thing/readme.md

 ## Introduction of the Payment feature

-I’m using the oversimplified payment section as a starting point.
-In the online ordering application, a customer can pick up some products and add them to the order, and then they will need to select one of the payment methods to continue.
+I’m using an oversimplified online ordering application as a starting point.
+In this application, a customer can pick up some products and add them to the order, and then they will need to select one of the payment methods to continue.

 ![payment methods](images/payment-methods.png)

 These payment method options are configured on the server side, and customers from different countries may see other options.
 For example, Apple Pay may only be popular in some countries.
 The radio buttons are data-driven - whatever is fetched from the backend service will be surfaced.
-The only exception is that if none configured payment methods are returned, we don’t show anything and treat it as `pay in cash` by default.
+The only exception is that when no configured payment methods are returned, we don’t show anything and treat it as `pay in cash` by default.

 For simplicity, I’ll skip the actual payment process and focus on the `Payment` component.
-Let’s say after reading the React hello world doc and a couple of `stackoverflow` searches.
-You came up with some code like this initially:
+Let’s say that after reading the React hello world doc and a couple of `stackoverflow` searches, you came up with some code like this:

 ```tsx
 export const Payment = ({ amount }: { amount: number }) => {